What is a Smart Downlight?

 - Currently their aren't too many smart downlights available with colour changing effects.
 The Crompton Spectrum downlight has a colour temperature adjustable main central light and a colour changing rim.
 The rim (shown in the image below) provides a halo effect.
 Using the Crompton Phoebe Spectrum App or smart switch you can adjust the colour temperature and change the colours of the halo.
 Their App is limited to controlling just this downlight, you can’t add other products to the system.

 Smart Downlights vs Smart Lamps

-The Philips Hue GU10 LED kick-started the industry and remains the market leader but it comes at a price.
-For example you can get 3 TCP Smart GU10 LEDs for the price of 1 Philips Hue.
+The Philips Hue GU10 LED kick-started the smart lighting industry and remains the market leader but it comes at a price.
+For example you can get at least 3 Collingwood Smart GU10 LEDs for the price of 1 Philips Hue.
 On its own, it’s just a smart light bulb that needs a light fitting such as a downlight or wall light to house it in.
-The Philips Hue is physically deeper in size and requires deeper GU10 downlights such as the Integral EvoFire.
+The Philips Hue is physically deeper in size and requires deeper GU10 downlights.

 Once you install a smart lamp into a downlight, you’ve essentially created your very own smart downlight.

 Latest posts by Chris (see all)